open-sauced/ai/README.md

 npm ci
 ```

-To run a local instance of the project:
+To run a local instance of the project on:

-### On development environment
+### Development Environment

 ```shell
 npm run dev
 ```

-### On Production environment
+### Production Environment

 ```shell
 npm run build
 npm run preview
 ```

-## Installing the local build on a Chromium based browser:
+## Installing the Local Build on a Chromium-Based Browser:

 After running the above commands,